papadavis47/comfortablefeelingdumb-blog/content/blog/no-design-calvary/index.md

 The more I learn about CSS - the more closely I look at the visual details of the components I am creating with my code - and the more I separate it from design.

 Design and CSS are two different animals.
-One is reproducing in code, using markup and CSS solutions, some ideas for the visuals of a app and/or website.
+One is reproducing, in code using markup and CSS solutions, ideas for the visuals of a app and/or website.
 And the other is coming up with those ideas to begin with.

 If either one of those is on shaky ground . . .